vctfence/scrapbee/AUTOMATION.md

 #### SCRAPYARD_BROWSE_UUID

-Opens a bookmark or archive defined by the UUID, which, for instance, could be found at the bookmark property dialog.
+Opens a bookmark or archive defined by the UUID, which could be found at the bookmark property dialog.

 ```js